How Amazon Buy with Prime Impacts the DTC Customer Experience

 First, and perhaps most obviously, Buy with Prime will repeatedly remind shoppers that they should check Amazon before completing a purchase on a DTC website.
 Price checking is already a core part of many shoppers’ online purchasing behavior, and the Prime logo will only serve to further solidify this trend.

 When the price check occurs, the DTC brand can only lose.
 The customer may see that Amazon has the same item for less (a common occurrence because Amazon strictly enforces their “lowest price” rule), and they’ll also see a host of competitive offers.
+Taken together, the increased risk of losing a customer to Amazon counteracts the benefit of fast and free shipping.

 Finally, Buy with Prime will hurt conversion because it will likely increase cart abandonment rate.
 According to BigCommerce, the average cart abandonment rate is nearly 70%, and that number rises to a whopping 86% for mobile shoppers.
-Most DTC sellers know the truth behind that large number – many shoppers use online carts as a “save for later” feature, and they come back to complete their purchase at a later date.
+Most DTC Sellers know the truth behind that large number – many shoppers use online carts as a “save for later” feature, and they come back to complete their purchase at a later date.
+Buy with Prime will interrupt that process and steal customers that are carefully considering a purchase.

-How BWP Affects Post Purchase
+How BWP Affects Post-Purchase and Brand Loyalty

 How BWP Affects Repeat Purchases